 Darlings Lake, New Brunswick is a local example of sudden, increased algae blooms in Canada.
 In July 2021, the bloom experienced its first large-scale HAB event.
 Cyanobacteria encapsulated the lake for almost two weeks and continued to reappear throughout the summer and early fall.
 Since then, Darlings Lake has experienced large cyanobacteria blooms each summer.

 In 2022 MERIDIAN began a pilot project testing the accuracy of high-resolution satellite imagery to map HAB extent and severity.
 In partnership with the Hammond River Angling Association and ACAP Saint John, our team has studied HAB activity using satellite imagery from Planet Labs taken in 2021 and 2022.
-Our research paper, “Monitoring Harmful Algae Blooms in Darlings Lake, New Brunswick, using K-means Clustering of Multispectral Satellite Imagery” in Frontiers in Remote Sensing, outlined a methodology to highlight bloom activity, while reducing false positive signals from existing vegetation.
+Our forthcoming research paper, “Monitoring Harmful Algae Blooms in Darlings Lake, New Brunswick, using K-means Clustering of Multispectral Satellite Imagery”, outlines a methodology to highlight bloom activity, while reducing false positive signals from existing vegetation.
 Bloom extent, severity, and frequency were able to be highlighted on cloud-free days over Darlings Lake.
 Even more promising, derived NDCI signals were able to be correlated to in-water measurements of cyanobacteria concentrations with a high degree of success.

 Currently MERIDIAN is expanding tests of algae detection efforts in marine environments.
 This is thanks in part to generous funding from the Ocean Frontier Institute, who are supporting our efforts to develop the SMART-HAB application – a tool in development to automatically download, process, and output results of HAB activity.